 Your publication partner is one of the most important aspects of your business, especially for individual authors and small publication houses.
 From editing, cover designing, print, and distribution, you may need extra help.
-The same strategy applies for ebook publication businesses.
+The same strategy applies to ebook publication businesses.

 From an ebook publication point of view, it is extremely important for book publishers and individual authors to choose a well-established and highly designated ebook conversion company in order to avoid future problems in their ebook publication and distribution.
-It is quite risky to outsource the ebook conversion work to vendors outside the USA, as this can impose a privacy issue in your publication business.
+It is quite risky to outsource the ebook conversion work to vendors outside the USA, as this can impose a privacy issue in your publishing business.

 Following are some things you should ask & keep in mind when selecting your ebook conversion vendor.

-Physical address of the company
+The physical address of the company

-If the website does not have a street address for the business, it means that the company is NOT based in USA.
-If the company has just the PO box address, it is better to call and find out more about the company to make sure the company is incorporated in USA.
-Ask for w-9 form if you are not sure about the company.
+If the website does not have a street address for the business, it means that the company is NOT based in the USA.
+If the company has just the PO box address, it is better to call and find out more about the company to make sure the company is incorporated in the USA.
+Ask for a w-9 form if you are not sure about the company.

-With USA phone numbers available with services like Skype, MagicJack etc., it can be misleading in assuming that business is based in the USA.
+With USA phone numbers available with services like Skype, MagicJack, etc., it can be misleading in assuming that business is based in the USA.